Anatomically-Informed Deep Learning on Contrast-Enhanced Cardiac MRI for Scar Segmentation and Clinical Feature Extraction: Anatomically-Informed Deep Learning Model

-Correct training segmentations are encoded into the autoencoder latent space, which we then model as a mixture of Gaussian distributions.
-We populate the latent space via an anatomically-informed rejection sampling scheme within the Gaussian mixture model (GMM) (fig.~\ref{fig:network_arch}D).
+Correct training segmentations are encoded into the autoencoder latent space; we model their distribution as a Gaussian mixture model (GMM).
+We then populate the latent space by sampling from the GMM but rejecting samples that, when decoded into their image representation, violate anatomical constraints (fig.~\ref{fig:network_arch}D).
 Upon predicting a new segmentation, we encode the input image and perturb the point in the encoding space in the direction of the closest point in the population sampled from the constrained GMM until anatomical constraints are fulfilled by the point's decoded image representation, the latter being the final post-processed output.
 As a result, predicted segmentations by ACSNet pass complex whole-ventricle anatomical requirements such as circularity and minimum thickness (see Methods), which not only ensure anatomical accuracy, but also allow for proper handling of ambiguous regions (\eg, apex and base), where observer ground truth variability is high due primarily to imaging artifacts.